Nurture New Provider Relationships Beyond the 1st 90 Days

-As I mentioned in a preview blog post, it is easy to remember to check in with new physicians early on when practice set up and outreach activities are in full force.
-But, it is important to also build in opportunities to routinely meet with your new providers thereafter to assess how well they are adjusting and any additional professional and/or personal support they may need.
-By continuing to nurture your new provider relationships across the 1st year, you will reduce their risk for leaving at the end of their initial contracts.
+It is easy to remember to check in with new physicians early on when practice setup and outreach activities are in full force.
+However, it is essential to schedule routine meetings after your new providers are onboarded to determine how they are adjusting and if they need additional support.
+By continuing to nurture your new provider relationships across the first year and beyond, you will reduce their risk of leaving at the end of their initial contract.

-There are several key touch-points that I build in my calendar following a practice launch to guarantee I connect with my new providers, and their loved ones, at regular intervals.
+There are several key touch-points that you should build into your calendar following a practice launch to guarantee connections with new providers, and their loved ones, at regular intervals.
 Use these onboarding best practices to help support your new provider retention.

 Establish a Recurring Practice Development Meeting

-First, I establish a monthly recurring practice development meeting throughout the first year that includes both the provider and his or her office manager.
-During our time together, we review key metrics, including new patient volumes and revenues, with the purpose of confirming that the practice is trending according to projections.
+First, establish monthly recurring practice development meetings throughout the first year that include both the provider and his or her office manager.
+During this time together, review key metrics, including new patient volumes and revenues, to confirm that the practice is trending according to projections.

-I also set up a reminder within my calendar to ensure I connect with the provider via text, email, or phone at least 1 or 2 times between these monthly meetings.
-Both the format and the content of these exchanges are designed to connect and engage with the provider beyond, “How are you?”
+Set up a reminder on your calendar to contact the provider at least 1 or 2 times between these monthly meetings via text, email, or phone.
+Both the format and content of these exchanges should be designed to engage and connect with the provider beyond simply asking how they are.

 For example, I might:

-If appropriate, I also use a similar approach to connect with the spouse.
+If appropriate, use a similar approach to connecting with their spouse.
 Finding meaningful ways to engage both groups can help reinforce a supportive environment and strengthen provider relationships over time.

 Tie Outreach to Personal & Professional Milestones

-It helps if you tie some of these contacts to key recognition opportunities, including Doctors’ Day, the provider’s birthday, and the anniversary of his or her practice launch.
-You can also make a point to acknowledge other important professional or life moments, including completing boards, securing board certification, getting approved by a new payor, performing the Xth case, hitting X unique patients, opening a new satellite location, etc.
+It helps if you tie some of these contacts to key recognition opportunities, including Doctors’ Day, the provider’s birthday, and the anniversary of their practice launch.
+You can also make it a point to acknowledge other important professional or life moments, including completing boards, securing board certification, getting approved by a new payor, performing the Xth case, hitting X unique patients, opening a new satellite location, etc.

-Together, we review a list of top supporters and any feedback collected.
-We also compare notes on any top targets that have not yet been referred, including available data that clarifies potential network connections.
-As a result, we walk away with a game plan for advancing those provider relationships in the quarters ahead.
+Then you will review a list of top supporters and any feedback collected.
+Compare notes on any top targets that have not yet been referred to, including available data that clarifies potential network connections.
+As a result, you’ll walk away with a game plan for advancing those provider relationships in the quarters ahead.

 I also make time to ask the provider for feedback:

-At the 200-day mark, we spend time evaluating practice performance, including a deep dive to understand what, if any, ramp-up barriers exist (referral development, marketing, billing, payor mix, case mix, patient access, etc.) and how best to resolve them.
-I often engage other experts within my system to complete the appropriate reviews and audits (i.e. billing and coding).
-This way we can identify and remove any barriers to success.
+At the 200-day mark, spend time evaluating practice performance, including a deep dive to understand what, if any, ramp-up barriers exist (referral development, marketing, billing, payor mix, case mix, patient access, etc.) and how best to resolve them.
+You should often engage other experts within the system to complete the appropriate reviews and audits (i.e. billing and coding).
+This way you can identify and remove any barriers to success.

-Around this time, I will also invite the provider’s spouse or significant other to coffee or lunch.
-This allows me to spend some time with them to understand what they enjoy about the family’s new home, any challenges faced, what they miss about their last location, and anything I can do to further secure a solid fit.
+Around this time, you should also invite the provider’s spouse or significant other to coffee or lunch.
+This allows me to spend some time with them to understand what they enjoy about the family’s new home, any challenges faced, what they miss about their last location, and anything you can do to further secure a solid fit.

-At the 300-day mark, I meet with the physician to review the progress we have made over the first ten months, including any outstanding action plan items from the 100-day or 200-day assessments.
-I also use this meeting as an opportunity to understand how the provider’s current practice meets their expectations (volumes, case mix, payer mix, locations) and what additional opportunities exist to continue engaging the provider throughout year 2.
+At the 300-day mark, you’ll meet with the physician to review progress made over the first ten months, including any outstanding action plan items from the 100-day or 200-day assessments.
+You can also use this meeting as an opportunity to understand how the provider’s current practice meets their expectations (volumes, case mix, payer mix, locations) and what additional opportunities exist to continue engaging the provider throughout year 2.

 Approximately half of the physicians recruited will leave within 3 to 5 years of relocation if not properly grounded.
-For this reason, my onboarding plan typically includes structured meetings throughout the physician’s first five years of practice.
-In the subsequent years, I adjusted the frequency so I could meaningfully connect with the new provider, at the appropriate intervals, as their practice progressed.
+For this reason, an onboarding plan typically includes structured meetings throughout the physician’s first five years of practice.
+In the subsequent years, adjust the frequency so you can meaningfully connect with the new provider, at the appropriate intervals, as their practice progresses.

-Below is a sample schedule that I might build into my Onboarding platform for nurturing new provider relationships:
+Below is a sample schedule that you could build into an Onboarding platform for nurturing new provider relationships:

 Year 1